hmdmph/wordpress-cookbook/README.md

 Description
 ===========

-The Chef WordPress cookbook installs and configures WordPress according to the instructions at http://codex.wordpress.org/Installing_WordPress.
+The Chef WordPress cookbook installs and configures WordPress according to the instructions at http://codex.wordpress.org/Installing_WordPress or restore wordpress site from sql backup and files

 Description
 ===========

 This cookbook does not set up the WordPress blog.
 You will need to do this manually by going to http://hostname/wp-admin/install.php (this URL may be different if you change the attribute values).

+Also this contains restore wordpress recipe which can be used to restore the wordpress site from files and db sql backup

 Requirements
 ============